lgsvl/data-marketplace/README.md

 The [portal](https://github.com/lgsvl/data-marketplace-portal) is the main entry point of the data marketplace because it orchestrates all the calls to the different components and abstracts the difficulties behind managing the chaincode.
 The portal is written in Angular and makes the right calls to the different components of the marketplace.
 In order to run the portal you need to have all the other components up and running.

 ### CI/DC pipeline
 In order to help getting started and reusing the data marketplace, we shared our [development pipeline](https://github.com/lgsvl/data-marketplace-pipeline) that uses concourse to run the tests for the different components of the platform, build docker images, pushes them to the registry and deploy the latest code to Kubernetes.
-We installed concourse follwoing this [repository](https://github.com/concourse/concourse-docker).
+We installed concourse following this [repository](https://github.com/concourse/concourse-docker).

 ### Contribution
 To contribute, follow the guidelines in [Contribution guide](contribution-guide.md)